funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Custom-UI.md

 ```
 #### Description
 [](description-start)
 Sets the threshold for scroll frame snapping.
-The threshold his how close a user has to scroll to the next step before they will snap to that step instead of the previous one.
+The threshold is how close a user has to scroll to the next step before they will snap to that step instead of the previous one.
 [](description-end)

 #### Parameters